 We can help you arrange for activities in the Soppong area, including some very authentic trekking to the hilltribe villages.
 Since Soppong is relatively remote, the area has some villages that are not frequented by many of the Chiang Mai, Pai or Mae Hong Son tourist groups.
-We like to specialise in good food and accommodation and do not push or sell tours or treks ourselves, nor do we profit from commissions on them, but we can refer you to a guide if you wish.
+We like to specialise in good food and accommodation and do not push or sell tours or treks ourselves, nor do we profit from commissions on them, but we can connect you with a guide if you wish.
 Treks can be tailored to your individual interests and fitness.
 Treks generally last for three days and two nights, with all meals and spartan accommodation (in the hilltribe villages) included.
 Day treks, including hilltribe villages, bamboo rafting (when the river is high enough) and caving are also possible.
 In fact, there are many Lisu and Lahu villages within an hour's walk of the Inn.
 Day trekking makes for a long day, but a hot shower and comfortable beds await you back at the Inn at the end of the day.

 If you really have to stay in touch, we offer international phone and fax service.
 Also, be sure to have a look at Joy's Seven Elephants Shop at the cafe in the front, with some local handicrafts and textiles, along with a nice selection of silks that she has sourced on her trips to Laos.